Richard Walmsley BA(Hons) MA(Dunelm)

 In 2000, Richard took up the position of Assistant Director of Music at Strathallan School, Perth, and was promoted to Director of Music in 2008.
 In 2005 Richard was appointed to the position of Organist and Master of the Choristers at St Ninian’s Cathedral, Perth, and has been instrumental in establishing the Choral Scholarship Scheme between the Cathedral and Strathallan School.

 As a freelance musician Richard enjoys a varied career.
-As well as being Assistant Director and Organist of RSCM Scottish Voices, he has given organ recitals in St Stephen’s, Bournemouth, St James’, Louth, Grimsby Minster, Oriel College, Oxford, St Ninian’s Cathedral, Perth, Wells Cathedral, and most recently as part of the Summer recital series in Dundee’s Caird Hall.
+As well as being Assistant Director and Organist of RSCM Scottish Voices, he has given organ recitals in St Stephen’s, Bournemouth, St James’, Louth, Grimsby Minster, Oriel College, Oxford, St Ninian’s Cathedral, Perth, Wells Cathedral, and as part of the Summer recital series in Dundee’s Caird Hall.
 He has also featured as organ soloist with the Orchestra of the Canongait at the Edinburgh Festival Fringe.
 He has been actively involved with various orchestras including the Perth Symphony Orchestra, Meadows Chamber Orchestra, Edinburgh Grand Opera Orchestra and the Orchestra of the Canongait.
 As a singer, organist and conductor he has made several commercial recordings, most recently ‘Drop down ye heavens: Music for Advent’ with the Choral Scholars on the Priory Records label, as well as BBC radio and TV broadcasts, most recently with the Cathedral Choir for BBC Radio 4.

 When time allows Richard and his wife enjoy militaria, museums, galleries, live performance, theatre and countryside walks, nearly always accompanied by real ale and good food!